Processing

 ---|---|---|

-old_data | Data | The records to update |
+old_data | Data | The records to update. |

-number_of_fields | Number of Fields | Number of fields to add (max 15) |
+number_of_fields | Number of Fields | The number of fields to add.
+The maximum is 15. |

-text_key | Text Key | Key for text content |
+text_key | Text Key | The key for text content. |

-text_key_validator | Text Key Validator | Validates text key presence |
+text_key_validator | Text Key Validator | Validates the text key presence. |

 Outputs